AtharvaPadhye/Putput/README.md

 # Putput

 Tools for analyzing cash-secured put (short put) opportunities on $SPY.
-The project downloads historical pricing data, estimates theoretical option premiums with a Black–Scholes model, and produces visual artifacts that help you identify when premium yields have been most attractive.
+The project ships with a deterministic synthetic data generator so the full analytics pipeline can run in offline or network-restricted environments.
+The CLI estimates theoretical option premiums with a Black–Scholes model and produces artifacts that highlight periods with attractive yields.

 ## Features

-- Automated download of SPY price history and the 13-week Treasury bill rate (used as the risk-free rate) via [Yahoo!
-Finance](https://finance.yahoo.com).
+- Deterministic generation of SPY-like price history and risk-free rate series suitable for testing and CI environments.
 - Rolling volatility estimation and Black–Scholes pricing for 30-day, 5% OTM
   cash-secured puts (configurable).
 - Visualization of the annualized premium yield over time as well as